Peter Green (musician): Influence and legacy

-Green's songs have been recorded by artists such as Santana, Aerosmith, Status Quo, Black Crowes, Midge Ure, Tom Petty, Judas Priest and Gary Moore, who recorded Blues for Greeny, an album of Green compositions.
+His songs have been recorded by artists like Santana, Aerosmith, Status Quo, The Black Crowes, Midge Ure, Tom Petty, Judas Priest, and Gary Moore, who recorded Blues for Greeny, an album of Green compositions.
+In 1995, the tribute album Rattlesnake Guitar: The Music of Peter Green was released, and subsequently was reissued in 2000 as Peter Green Songbook.

 Personal life

+Green married Jane Samuels in January 1978; the couple divorced in 1979.
+They had a daughter.

 Enduring periods of mental illness and destitution throughout the 1970s and 1980s, Green moved in with his older brother Len and Len's wife Gloria, and his mother in their house in Gorleston near Great Yarmouth, where a process of recovery began.
-He lived for a period on Canvey Island, Essex.

-Green married Jane Samuels in January 1978; the couple divorced in 1979.
-They had a daughter, Rosebud (born 1978).

-Green died on 25 July 2020 at the age of 73.
+He lived for a period on Canvey Island, Essex, where he died in his sleep on 25 July 2020 at the age of 73.